• Skip to primary navigation

 vegan holiday roast

-Cruelty-free, baby!
+A kind meal, baby!
 Does it get any better?!
 The answer to that is “no” and I’ll scream it if I have to.
 If you miss the flavors and texture of meat, this is the substitute you’ll fall in love with.
 It tastes unbelievably like meat and it’s hard to tell the difference.
 I can’t stress enough that plant-based recipes are the way to go.
 You’re going to be exceptionally surprised by the flavor of every dish.

 how to make vegan roast from scratch

-How to Make a Vegan Roast
+How to Make a Vegan Holiday Roast

 1. Make the dough – Combine all the ingredients except those for the crust, in a food processor.